Did I mention Rûdharanion has disappeared?

 "Well…I was at Lalaith's yesterday, with Niniel—she brought Lyrien over to play with Marilen and Dínlad.
 Well, Niniel and Lalaith were telling some funny stories on their children, and I don't have any yet, of course, so I was feeling just a tiny bit left out?
 And so—and so I told them what happened that night, with that Rûdharanion fellow.
 I thought they might find it amusing.
 Really, it's just not so upsetting to me any more.
 I look back on it and laugh, especially when I remember his face when the two of you pitched into him!
 And when I think how kind and helpful Dûndeloth has been to me and everything.
 And Niniel did find it amusing.
 Lalaith liked it too, well, she didn't laugh out loud, but you know how she is?"

-"Well," Tilwen said, "I told them I didn't want Galendur to know about it because he'd just make a horrid big to-do and go out and do something dreadfully foolish, and they agreed that it would not be a good idea to tell him.
+"Well," Tilwen said, "I told them I didn't want Galendur to know of it because he'd just make a horrid row and go out and do something dreadfully foolish, and they agreed that it would not be a good idea to tell him.
 And Niniel said we'd better not let Mother know either—oh, she would turn him upside down and inside out…"

 "Bilbo," I chided him, then laughed a little.
-"And Galendur heard about it?"
+"And Galendur heard of it?"

 "That little stinker of a Dínlad heard everything!" exclaimed Tilwen, sitting down hard on a chair.
-"We were sitting out on the back porch watching the children and chatting and drinking tea…unaware that the little monster was hiding in the bushes nearby, listening!
+"We were sitting on the back porch watching the children and chatting and drinking tea…unaware that the little monster was hiding in the bushes nearby!
 I suppose he was angry because his father and uncle went fishing yesterday and didn't take him like they promised, because he'd been very naughty the day before and was being punished.
 The girls wouldn't play with him either, because he 'tried to boss them,' they said.
-And he wasn't allowed to go play with his friends.
 So there we were with an angry little boy with nothing better to do than skulk about spying on his elders.
 Galendur came over later in the evening to bring me home and Dínlad got to him first and told him all before we even knew he was here.
 Of course he had to be the first to relay the news—doesn't he always?
-I hope Leandros takes a switch to that little monkey!
-Well, of course Galendur was furious, and I had to explain why I hadn't told him and all that…and he demanded to know where Rûdharanion lived and I said I didn't know, which is the truth, and he said he'd find out.
+Well, of course Galendur was furious, and he demanded to know where Rûdharanion lived and I said I didn't know, which is the truth, and he said he'd find out.
 And now he's gone off looking for him, and NOW what am I going to do?"

 "Why do anything?"
 Bilbo said.
-"Galendur will let him have it, and so he'll get what's coming to him and we'll all live happily ever after.
-What's the problem there?
+"Galendur will let him have it, and we'll all live happily ever after.
 That fellow needs a good lesson or two, and Galendur is just the one to instruct him.
 I only wish I could be there to see it."

 "Oh but you don't know his temper," Tilwen sighed.
-"What if…what if he …you know?
-I mean—this isn't Middle-earth, you know.
+"What if…what if he…you know?
 There's never been a murder on the Island.
 The consequences could be unthinkable.
 Iorhael, couldn't you talk some sense into him?
 He really respects your opinion."